-The office has established an internal task-force working with initiatives and approaches for internal development, training, debate and knowledge sharing, study trips, lectures, workshops a.o.
-This Green Team consists of Søren Mølbak, Paulette Christophersen and Steen Enrico Andersen - all partners together with architects Line Marie Nisted and Benny E. Uhlmann.
+The office has established an internal task-force working with initiatives and approaches for internal development, training, debate and knowledge sharing, study trips, lectures, workshops etc. This Green Team consists of Søren Mølbak, Paulette Christophersen and Steen Enrico Andersen - all partners together with architects Line Marie Nisted and Gitte S. Lorentzen.
+An extensive seminar on energy was held in 2011 in order to upgrade our design methodologies in optimizing the passive charasteristics in buildings.

-An essential approach in all our work is the integration of hard factors such as geometries, orientation, location of windows, choice of materials, engineering systems and lighting, with soft factors related to workplace comfort and staff welfare.
+An essential approach in all our work is the integration of hard factors such as geometries, orientation, location of windows, choice of materials, engineering systems and lighting, with soft factors related to user comfort and welfare.